Skip to Content

 Funicular/Cogwheel train

-By far the best way to get up to the Christ de Redeemer Statue is on the funicular or cogwheel train.
+By far the best way to get up to the Christ the Redeemer Statue is on the funicular or cogwheel train.

-Because there’s never really a “quiet time” to visit, we highly recommend spending an extra $15 USD on skip-the-line entry.
+Because there’s never really a “quiet time” to visit, we highly recommend spending an extra few dollars on skip-the-line entry.
 With this skip-the-line ticket, you can walk right up and get on the next train, which is well worth it in our opinion.

-Skip-the-line tickets cost $32 USD for adults and $22 USD for children under 11.
-It’s best to book online in advance to avoid disappointment, because they do tend to sell out, especially during high season.
+Skip-the-line tickets cost $39 USD for adults and $22 USD for children under 11.
+It’s best to book online in advance to avoid disappointment because they do tend to sell out, especially during high season.

-Related read: If you are trying to save money by backpacking through the country, make sure to check out our guide to backpacking in Brazil.
-It’s everything I wish I knew before I arrived!
+Related Read: If you are trying to save money by backpacking through the country, make sure to check out our guide to backpacking in Brazil.
+It’s everything I wish I had known before I arrived!

 The viewing platform at the Christ the Redeemer statue in Brazil